Arab Bridge Maritime: Touristic line

 AB Maritime introduced the services of high-speed craft “Babel”, "The Princess", and "Queen Nefertiti" with the aim of encouraging tourists to visit resorts in South Sinai's (Taba, Nuweiba, Dahab, and Sharm Al Sheikh), and also to explore the golden triangle in Jordan, including Aqaba, Rum, and Petra.

 AB Maritime uses the competitive advantage of Aqaba being a tax free zone and for Petra being one of the Seven Wonders of the World throughout organizing regular touristic trips.

 Fleet

-The company operates a fleet of Severn vessels: The Princess, Queen Nefertiti, Babel, Sinaa, Bridge, Aylah, Amman, UR and Al Hussein.
+The company operates a fleet of Severn vessels: The Princess,Babel, Sinaa, Bridge, Aylah, Amman, UR and Al Hussein.

 The fleet operates on the lines connecting Aqaba in Jordan to Nuweiba in Egypt, and Aqaba to Taba.